MadScientist29/MadScientist29/README.md

 He/Him

 ## ⚡ Fun fact:
-When I'm not coding, I enjoy reading sci-fi movies and trying out new recipes!
+When I'm not coding, I enjoy watching sci-fi movies and trying out new recipes!

 ---